Fishing Shadow Cliffs

 About the Lake

 The third dock gives you access to a mix of shallow and deep water that can provide action on occasion.
-Following the third dock, there is a small fisherman’s trail that goes to the end of the reservoir where it gets extremely deep, but it’s quite hard to fish thanks to overhanging foliage and the lack of flat ground — wear good boots.
+Following the third dock, there is a small fisherman’s trail that goes to the end of the reservoir where it gets extremely deep, but it’s quite hard to fish thanks to overhanging foliage and the lack of flat ground — if you wear good boots, you might be able to get a little bit of privacy here.

 There are some big resident bass.
 There are also catfish that are planted in the main reservoir as well — apparently the fishing can be quite good after trout plants, as they supposedly feed on the crawdads that in turn feed on dead stocked trout.